 The University, through Dr Mutale, has contributed to curriculum development, needs assessment and staff recruitment of the Pan African Institute for Water and Energy Sciences (PAUWES).
 Collaborative research links are expected to be established between the University and PAUWES in due course.

-To minimise preventable losses in emerging food production in developing countries, the School - supported by the Engineering and Physical Research Council and in partnership with Barefoot Lightning Ltd - is developing a very low-cost sensor system for close-proximity hyperspectral imaging of the early onset of crop diseases.
+To minimise preventable losses in emerging food production in developing countries, the Department - supported by the Engineering and Physical Research Council and in partnership with Barefoot Lightning Ltd - is developing a very low-cost sensor system for close-proximity hyperspectral imaging of the early onset of crop diseases.

 The research aims to prevent incorrect diagnosis of infiltration and spread of fungal pathogen that can have a major economic impact.
 Such misdiagnosis can lead to:

 - scheduled pesticide-spraying where it is not needed;

 - late spraying to minimise yield loss.

 The low-cost tool scans for disease signatures - such as spectral and spatial signals - with the results compared against known values.
 In the field it can be put in the hands of field extension workers, semi-technical staff employed by agronomy companies, non-governmental organisations and/or regional government bodies.